PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 ![](https://i.imgur.com/ggGNctB.png)

-Create a force on each of the nodes so that they repel each other:
+Create a force on each of the nodes so that they repel each other.
+Just like in the last step, we only add `.force("charge_force", d3.forceManyBody())` to the previous code:

 ```javascript
 d3.forceSimulation()